EricLo1321/Javascript-Project-/README.md

 * Game ends when the user has reached reached the end of the story
 (Bonus)
 * A score will be generated based on the user's actions that are taken throughout the game
+* User will automatically lose the game if score reaches a bottom threshold

 ## Wireframes